 Check out this awesome blog to find our more about style tiles!

 Site Inspire is a website that showcases some of the best in web designs from around the world.
 Driven by user submissions, Site Inspire displays a variety of web designs, usually focusing on designs that push the boundaries of what’s possible.
-Some of the websites are more artistic than functional, but it’s always good to see what’s possible, even if they don’t provide a conventional user experience.
+Some of the websites are more artistic than functional, but it’s always good to see.

-Standing for Best Website Gallery, BWG is built and maintained by one man - David Hellmann.
-Starting off (and remaining) as his own inspiration gallery, BWG showcases some extraordinarily beautiful websites.
+Best Website Gallery, aka BWG, is built and maintained by David Hellmann - and showcases some extraordinarily beautiful websites.
 David Hellmann himself is an amazing developer and designer, so it’s definitely worth checking out his portfolio!

 CSS Nectar is a gallery for top website designs.
 You can submit and nominate website design.
 The top websites get awarded CSS Nectar ribbons, which you can then display proudly on your website.
 Feeling confident in your own design and coding skills?
 Submit your own website and let the world nominate send in nominations!